AlfreddGco/fuzzy-tables/README.md

       <CreateForm<z.infer<typeof upsertSchema>>
         fields={tableFields}
         ref={createFormRef}
-        title='New Record'
+        title="New Record"
-        description='Create a new record by filling the fields below' onSubmit={async (id, formData) => {
+        description="Create a new record by filling the fields below" onSubmit={async (id, formData) => {
           // Your submit logic here
         }}